Dual Diagnosis Treatment Toledo, IL

 Compass Counseling

-Compass Counseling is a dual diagnosis treatment center in Toledo, IL that provides treatment services for substance abuse and mental health disorders that include generalized anxiety disorder as well as antisocial personality disorder.
+Compass Counseling is a dual diagnosis treatment center in Toledo, Illinois that offers treatment for substance abuse and mental health disorders that include OCD as well as schizophrenia.

 Address: 204 South Meridian Street, Toledo, IL 62468 in Cumberland County